 Capital Improvement Program

-The school system’s capital budget funds the construction of new school facilities and provides for renovations, additions, roofing and barrier-free projects, technology equalization and the purchase and/or relocation of portable classrooms for existing facilities in the first year of the six-year Capital Improvement Program.
-The Facilities Services Division is the FCPS office responsible for preparing enrollment projections, updating the Educational Facilities Master Plan and preparing applications for funding to the County and State.
+The school system’s capital budget funds the construction of new school facilities and provides for renovations, additions, roofing and barrier-free projects, technology equalizations and the purchase and/or relocation of portable classrooms for existing facilities in the first year of the six-year Capital Improvement Program.

 Annual Capital Improvement Plan Update Cycle

 September.
-BOE public hearing held regarding Superintendent’s recommended EFMP.
 Governor releases proposed total statewide budget for school construction funding for the following fiscal year.

 January.
-State Board of Public Works meets to approve IAC recommendation and hear appeals from local BOEs.
 County and FCPS staff meet to review project needs and funding availability.

 April/May.
-County Council holds public hearings on County Executive Proposed CIP and approves final Capital Budget and 6-year CIP.
-BPW approves additional capital projects.
-State makes final decisions on upcoming capital budget project funding.
+County Council holds public hearings on County Executive proposed CIP and approves final Capital Budget.
+IAC approves final capital budget and LEA capital funding.
 Cycle begins again for next fiscal year.

 July.
 Funds for county- and state-approved projects available July 1.